Job79/EasyTcp/README.md

 ```

 # Contribution / Help / Questions / Feedback
-[Join our matrix chat](https://matrix.to/#/!UfWuzAAgKkyPzNyPxM:matrix.org?via=matrix.org), create an issue or send an email to jobse@pm.me
+Create an issue or send an email to jobse@pm.me

 # Thanks to
 List with people who directly / indirectly contributed to this project.<br/>